 Based on this premise let’s examine The Gold Standard and Gold Cash and how this is relevant to Bitcoin and Bitcoin Cash.
 Granted, the analogy is not perfect, no analogy is . . . but there are enough similarities to make some valid comparisons.

 But if we go back in time, the same can be said of anything with value.
-Water had no value without human thirst, sheepskin had no value without human nakedness. . . and in the same way there was a day gold had no value. . . none . . . just like bitcoin.
-The value of these things are imputed in the marketplace . . . for any number of reasons. . . even irrational ones!
+Water had no value without human thirst, sheepskin had no value without human nakedness. . . and in the same way there was a day gold had no value., none, just like bitcoin.
+The value of these things is imputed in the marketplace for any number of reasons, even irrational ones!

-There are certainly other inherent imputed qualities of gold that contributed to emergence of gold as money. . . . but my point is gold as store of value and these other qualities are not intrinsic to gold, but are qualities or value imputed by the marketplace over time. . .
+There are certainly other inherent imputed qualities of gold that contributed to the emergence of gold as money, but my point is gold as a store of value and these other qualities are not intrinsic to gold, but are qualities or value imputed by the marketplace over time.
 Roger Ver is right on point.